CYBER WEEK -70%

 pinescript //@version=4 study(“Moving Average Crossover”, shorttitle=”MAC”, overlay=true)

-// Define input parameters for MAs fastLength = input(9, title=”Fast MA Length”) slowLength = input(21, title=”Slow MA Length”)
+// Define input parameters for MAs.
+Users can customize the values for the fast and slow moving averages using the input fields below. fastLength = input(9, title=”Fast MA Length”) slowLength = input(21, title=”Slow MA Length”)

-// Calculate MAs fastMA = sma(close, fastLength) slowMA = sma(close, slowLength)
+// Calculate MAs using the input values fastMA = sma(close, fastLength) slowMA = sma(close, slowLength)

 // Plot MAs on chart plot(fastMA, color=color.blue, title=”Fast MA”) plot(slowMA, color=color.red, title=”Slow MA”)